ceph/ceph/doc/bootstrap.rst

 To interact with your cluster, start up a container that has all of the Ceph packages installed::

-  [any node] $ sudo ./cephadm shell --config ceph.conf --keyring ceph.client.admin.keyring
+  [any node] $ sudo ./cephadm shell --config ceph.conf --keyring ceph.client.admin.keyring  # or
+  [any node] $ sudo cephadm shell --config ceph.conf --keyring ceph.client.admin.keyring

 The ``--config`` and ``--keyring`` arguments will bind those local files to the default locations in ``/etc/ceph`` inside the container